-→ There is no signage in town indicating proximity to the lagoon or any other nature experiences.
+$\rightarrow$ There is no signage in town indicating proximity to the lagoon or any other nature experiences.

-- → Including the lagoon on map-based signage with walking/ driving distance can activate the parklands as picnic destinations for both locals and visitors. - → Connecting a nature experience to the town centre will elevate Richmond's destination appeal. - → Introducing Heritage Trail signage/sculptures will connect people to the Indigenous history of the area.
+$\rightarrow$ Including the lagoon on map-based signage with walking/ driving distance can activate the parklands as picnic destinations for both locals and visitors.

+$\rightarrow$ Connecting a nature experience to the town centre will elevate Richmond's destination appeal.